 The park is the result of the redevelopment of a tuff quarry that was abandoned for decades.
 The green area looks out over Naples, offering a detailed view of the city centre, and stretches out around a semi-circular amphitheatre that faces onto an artificial pond with a platform at the centre.

-Tourism in Naples: eating in the city
+Tourism in Naples: food, eating in the city

 The name pizza referred to sweet cakes up until the 1800s.
 Only in more recent times did it acquire its current meaning.